 The child welfare service shall ensure that children who live under conditions that may be detrimental for their health and development receive the necessary help, care and protection at the right time.
 Child welfare cases are handled by the child welfare service in the municipalities.
 The child welfare service take action in accordance with the Child Welfare Act.
 The service make decisions regarding voluntary assistance measures and emergency orders.
 They also prepare care order cases and other compulsory measures.
-Such measures can only be made by the County Social Welfare Board, or the Courts, not the local child welfare service.
+Such measures can only be made by the County Social Welfare Board, or the Courts.
 The Boards are impartial and independent state bodies.

-Several Norwegian child welfare cases are pending for the European Court of Human Rights, and the Court have found violations of article 8 and the right to family life.
+Since 2015 a number of Norwegian child welfare cases have been and are pending for the European Court of Human Rights (ECHR), and the Court have found violations of article 8 and the right to family life.
+The Court has pointed out the duty of the authorities to work towards reunification of the child with the parents.
+The judgements challenge the legitimacy and trust in the Norwegian child welfare system.
 Some of the judgments have demonstrated that the decision-making process and balancing exercise between the interests of the child and its biological family have not always been adequate.
-The Court has in particular found violations with regard to the duty of the authorities to work towards reunification of the child with the parents.
+In three Grand Chamber decisions from 2020, the Norwegian Supreme Court has given its interpretation of the ECHR judgements.

-- The authorities’ follow-up of parents after a care order, with the aim to reunite the child with the parents
+- the authorities’ follow-up of children and parents after a care order, with the aim to reunite the child with the parents

 You can upload your input to the committee here.